 The Washington Post ran a big piece on CO₂ monitors last week, and I felt smug, because I scooped ’em with my Jan 23 post.
 CO₂ is a good indication of air freshness, which is important because fresh air dilutes any contaminants, including virus particles.
 Their article:

-I’ve started compiling all my virus posts into a /covid19 page, which I hope to convert into a series of pages.
+I’ve started compiling all my virus posts into a /covid19 page.

 Four months ago in Winter’s coming.
 Time to talk about ventilation for coronavirus defense, I talked about ventilation (fresh air) and about HEPA filters for cleaning indoor air.
 Here’s an update, focusing particularly on the latest bee in my bonnet: CO₂ detectors.[Read more…]